tomchomiak/ES2015/README.md

 	/*
 	 * Will get refernce error
-	 * Reference Error: xIsTrue is not defined
+	 * Reference Error: xIsFalse is not defined
 	 */
-	console.log(xIsTrue)
+	console.log(xIsFalse)
 }

 ```